 Reasons to avoid are mostly down to its poor battery life and its loud fan noise under load.
 There are very few gaming laptops or desktop computers with this level of gaming performance that can be quiet when under load.
 Those which are not in a slim form factor like this beautiful gaming machine.
 This is one of the thinnest laptops to gaming performance you can find.

 Overall, we believe this laptop is the best 15-inch laptop for gaming but if the drawbacks are a deal-breaker for you we have more of the best 15-inch gaming laptops you can buy on this list.

 2. Asus ROG Strix Scar III (2nd Best Gaming Laptop – A Do Anything Machine)

 CPU: Intel Core i7-9750H (4.5 GHz) | GPU: Nvidia GeForce RTX 2070 | RAM: 16GB DDR4-2666Mhz | Screen: 15.6-inch FHD (1920 x 1080) IPS 240Hz | Storage: 1TB NVMe PCIe SSD | Battery: Around 5 hours | Dimensions: 14.19 x 10.83 x 0.98 inches | Weight: 5.67 lbs

 240Hz IPS display

 Runs loud at full load

-The ROG Scar III laptop includes an Intel Core i7 9th generation CPU.
-It is currently the best laptop gaming CPU available, and can also crush any workload that comes at it, whether it be gaming or productivity tasks, this CPU will glide through it.
+The ASUS ROG Strix Scar III laptop includes an Intel Core i7 9th generation CPU.
+It is one of the best laptop gaming CPU available, and can also crush any workload that comes at it, whether it be gaming or productivity- this CPU will glide through it.